 5. Packaging : Most products come in professional packaging, which means they would require designs for the same.
 This can include designing boxes and bags in which a particular product is delivered to the customer.

 6. Motion Graphics : These are graphics that are moving or are in motion.
-This can include animation, audio, typography, imagery, video and other effects that are used in online media, television, and film.
+These can include typography, audio, animation, imagery, video, and other effects that can be used in television, films, or various online media.

 7. Environmental : These designs aim to improve the overall experience of people going through places.
 Examples include: